 Hotline workers answer questions on everything you can imagine, from how long you should quarantine, to testing, and more recently on vaccine safety and availability.
 “Throughout the entire response, I think our number one question has been about testing.
 So where to get tested, who needs to get tested, what is the right time from an exposure to get tested… and then we’re also doing an increased number of questions about the vaccine right now.
 Any question that you can think about COVID-19, I think we’ve had it.”

 Why call the hotline, instead of looking for answers from other resources online?
 “The information that we provide is from the Utah Department of Health and all of their resources, so we know that the information we’re providing is up-to-date and accurate.
-All of this same information is on their website at coronavirus.utah.gov.
+All of this same information is on their website at coronavirus-stage.at.utah.gov.
 I think people call sometimes for convenience or just to talk to a live person.
 It’s comforting to talk to a real person when you’re scared or frustrated,” says Johnson.
 Hotline workers spend an average of nearly 5 minutes with each caller, answering questions and making sure they can get the resources they are looking for.

 When you picture hotline responders, you might envision them working out of a call center.
 But the hotline exemplifies best COVID-19 safety practices; most hotline responders stay busy while answering calls from home.